TomFern/devops-course-module2/5-pipeline/README.md

 ## Steps

 1. Add this project to your Semaphore account
+2. On the pipeline use the container image: `registry.semaphoreci.com/python:3.12.1`
 2. Create a pipeline with 4 blocks:
    - Install dependencies
    - Unit tests